 Broad Street Providence

-Broad Street is most notable for its international character, especially its distinctive concentration of international markets, world food (restaurants, food trucks and bodegas) and festivals.
-Experience the diverse ethnic character of Broad Street, drawing inspiration from the vibrant commercial center with active street life and sidewalks, filled with entertainment, food, social life and small businesses operated by local, mostly Latino and Asian, entrepreneurs.
+The Broad Street neighborhood is most notable for its international character, especially its distinctive concentration of markets, restaurants, and festivals that reflect the cultures of those who live there.
+The street itself is a vibrant commercial center filled with entertainment, food, and local small businesses.

-Diverse and multicultural, Broad Street is a historic setting with an urban feel.
-There are bodegas, corner markets and businesses that span the globe, representing many countries and ethnicities in this urban cultural corridor.
+Broad Street is a historic setting with an urban feel.
 Colorful murals and public street art can be found lining buildings.
 Agustin Patiño's mural on Ontario Street, "La Plaza del Arte y las Culturas" ("The Plaza of Art and Cultures"), is not to be missed.

 Places to Dine